Nicholas Koumjian, Head of the IIMM

 Ms. Okuizumi’s experiences in international and hybrid courts include assignments at the Special Court for Sierra Leone, the International Criminal Tribunal for the former Yugoslavia, the Human Rights Chamber of Bosnia and Herzegovina, and most recently as Deputy Registrar at the Special Tribunal for Lebanon.
 Ms. Okuizumi has also worked in UN peacekeeping operations and field offices in Bosnia and Herzegovina, Croatia, the Democratic Republic of the Congo, Kosovo and Nepal.

 Ms. Okuizumi is a member of the New York State Bar and a graduate of the University of Chicago, the New York University School of Law and the Princeton School of Public and International Affairs.
-She has also been a Wasserstein Fellow at Harvard Law School.
+She was also a Wasserstein Fellow at Harvard Law School.
 Ms. Okuizumi is on the Board of Directors of the Institute for International Criminal Investigations.